coderitter/knight-form/README.md

 )
 ```

+# Behavioural elements

-# Mapping
+## Mapping

 The mapping element maps a key to a form element.
+Use it to your liking to create new behavioural elements tailored to your needs.
+It is just a data structure which can be used for any behaviour.

 ```typescript
 var mapping = new Mapping().add(